Joseph P. Kamp

-Joseph P. Kamp (1900–1993) was an American political activist from New York who ran the Constitutional Educational League and was jailed in 1950, for contempt of Congress.
+Joseph P. Kamp (May 3, 1900 – June 7, 1993) was an American political activist from New York who ran the Constitutional Educational League and was jailed in 1950 for contempt of Congress.

 Background

 Joseph Peter Kamp was born on May 3, 1900, in Yonkers, New York.
 His parents were German-born Joseph Kamp, tailor, and Margaret Franz Kamp.
 He attended grammar school in Yonkers and spent a few months at Fordham Prep.

 Career

 Kamp started his career by working in a law office, followed by work at a newspaper.
 In 1921, he worked in construction, at which time he first encountered and joined the Constitutional Educational League.
 By 1925, he had become a public speaker for the League.

 In 1934, Kamp became executive editor for The Awakener, founded in 1934 by Harold Lord Varney (manager of the Italian Historical Society, which shared offices with the Constitutional Educational League), with fellow editors Lawrence Dennis and Milford W. Howard.
 The Awakener folded in 1936.
-Kamp sent a manuscript to the League, which published in asa Join the C.I.O. and Help Build a Soviet America.
+Kamp sent a manuscript to the League, which was published in Join the C.I.O. and Help Build a Soviet America.
 In 1947, he joined the League's staff as executive vice chairman.

 In 1942 and 1943, two federal grand juries issues indictments against people and organizations conspiring against US involvement in World War II; the League appeared both times.
 During the 1944 presidential campaign, the Constitutional Educational League published a brochure, Vote CIO and Get A Soviet America.
 A federal grand jury, investigating 1944 campaign expenditures, sought to find out who the League's financial backers, as requested by a congressional subpoena; Kamp refused to answer.
-In December 1944, Kamp found himself indicted for Contempt of Congress.
+In December 1944, Kamp found himself indicted for contempt of Congress.